 It weighs just under 4oz, (you will not notice this hanging around your neck all day); furthermore, the 28-inch tubing allows extra room to maneuver while conducting patient examinations.

 The build quality of the Littmann Classic III

 In keeping with other stethoscopes within the Classic series, the III is constructed from aeroespacial steel alloy, with some components being made from anodized aluminum.

 As I discussed in the buyer’s guide earlier, quality steel alloys provide advanced sound conductivity, making them a great choice for the head.

-The tube is made from a fold and pressure resistant material, (which will spring back to its original shape after being folded.)
-Avoiding latex or phthalate plasticizers in its composition Litmann have ensured the tool is both resistant to skin oils and alcohol.
+The tube is made from a fold and pressure-resistant material, (which will spring back to its original shape after being folded.)
+Avoiding latex or phthalate plasticizers in the composition Littmann has ensured the tool is both resistant to skin oils and alcohol.

-To top it all off, Litmann offer a very generous 5-year guarantee which does highlight their confidence in the longevity of the product.
+To top it all off, Littmann offers a very generous 5-year guarantee which does highlight their confidence in the longevity of the product.